Vienna boasts a very extensive public transport network, which provides frequent and easy access to all parts of the city.

 Metro and S-Bahn

 Vienna's transport network is based on 5 metro lines (U-Bahn) and several urban rail lines (S-Bahn), which quickly take you to all the important places in Vienna.
-The metro is modern, fast and clear and will be the main means of transport for longer distance journeys.
+The metro is modern, fast and easy to navigate and will be the main means of transport for longer distance journeys.

 For a map of the Vienna Metro, details of how to use tickets at stations, timetables and other practical information, see the more comprehensive chapter on the Vienna Metro.